shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 --->

-!!! warning "Cognito & Firebase"
+!!! warning "Onboarding via Cognito, Firebase"

-      Web3 apps that do not wish to use the user onboarding features offered by the {{config.extra.arcana.auth_core_sdk_name}} but only need to assign cryptographic keys to the authenticated users (for e.g., apps using Cognito and Firebase) are not supported in the current release.
+      Web3 apps that use Cognito or Firebase for onboarding users and require {{config.extra.arcana.auth_core_sdk_name}} to only assign cryptographic keys to the authenticated users are **not supported** in the current release.

-      For more information, contact our [[support|support team]].
+      Contact our [[support|support team]] if you need this feature.

 #### Login Status